GetResponse for Startups: Editor's Take

-Is GetResponse worth it in April 2026?
-Our editorial take based on community feedback, public reviews, and SaaSOffers research — including pros, cons, pricing, and whether to claim the Free Plan deal.
+Is GetResponse worth it in May 2026?
+Our editorial take based on community feedback, public reviews, and SaaSOffers research, including pros, cons, pricing, and whether to claim the Free Plan deal.

 Editor's Take: GetResponse

-GetResponse is a credible option in the crm & marketing category for startup teams.
+GetResponse is a credible option in the marketing & growth category for startup teams.
 The Free Plan deal through SaaSOffers makes it more accessible than the standard pricing would suggest.
 Combine it with the SaaSOffers deal and the math usually works out for early-stage budgets.

 GetResponse Cons